selwynpolit/d9book/book/nodes-and-fields.md

 In the API docs (
 <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Entity%21entity.api.php/function/hook_ENTITY_TYPE_view_alter/9.2.x>
-) They have an example where they check the view mode and dynamically add a field to the node.
+).
+They have an example where they check the view mode and dynamically add a field to the node.
 There is also a post_render callback function added to do some more magic.
-To implement, you'd have to replace ENTITY_TYPE with your entity type such as node.
+To implement, you'd have to replace ENTITY_TYPE with your entity type, such as node.
 See below:

 ```php
 function hook_ENTITY_TYPE_view_alter(array &$build, Drupal\Core\Entity\EntityInterface $entity, \Drupal\Core\Entity\Display\EntityViewDisplayInterface $display) {